kiduswb/minimati/README.md

 these articles, you'll need to refer to the simple example I've built for you in the 'example' directory of this repo.<br>

-# General Guide
+# Usage Guide

 `Minimati.php` has the following two functions that you can use to fetch the articles you've published on your website:

 - `fetch_article($slug)`: Fetch article details in form of a neat `Article` class.
 Uses the 'slug' (URL of the article) to fetch article data from the database.
 - `fetch_articles($start, $limit)`: Fetch `limit` articles, starting from `start`.
 Please refer to the 'example' directory to understand how Minimati's pagination system works.
 Articles are sorted by time published.
 This function returns array of `Article` objects.

-You can an article's contents from the handy `Article` class.
+You can get an article's contents from the handy `Article` class.
 The `Article` class contains the following important members:

 - `slug`
 - `title`